WillOram/cyber-remediation/README.md

 Checklist of key actions to take, by no means comprehensive!

-The folllowing actions can not be taken in isolation to be effective, they require mature capabilities to design, implement and operate them.
+The following actions cannot be taken in isolation to be effective, they require mature capabilities to design, implement and operate them.

 # Planning for a remediation event

+To be effective remediation events need to be planned and coordinated.

 ## Removing known attacker access to the environment
-- [ ] Remove malware
+- [ ] Remove malware (executables, configuration files, temporary files, persistence methods, web shells)
 - [ ] Block known bad IPs
-- [ ] Block known bad domains
+- [ ] Block known bad domains (sinkhole?)
 - [ ] Block known bad hashes from executing
 - [ ] Reset known compromised accounts

 ## Removing unknown attacker access to the environment
-- [ ] Decomission, rebuild or restart compromised systems
+- [ ] Decommission, rebuild or restart compromised systems
-- [ ] Scan external facing systems for webshells (YARA or threat hunting for modified files)
+- [ ] Scan external facing systems for web-shells (YARA or threat hunting for modified files)
-- [ ] Check for mail-forwarding rules configured on email server / systems
+- [ ] Audit and remove mail-forwarding rules configured on email server / systems
 - [ ] Reset administrator account passwords
 - [ ] Reset privileged account passwords
 - [ ] Reset service account passwords
 - [ ] Reset user account passwords
+- [ ] Audit MFA tokens issued

 ## Prevent the attacker from re-gaining access to the environment